dimension23/lumiere/README.md

 # Lumiere

-Bootstrap project for Firebase Authentication with React
+Bootstrap project for Authentication in React using Firebase